 California Carpet Stewardship Program Differential Assessment

-California passed additional carpet legislation that went into effect January 1, 2020 (AB 729) that requires CARE to implement a differential assessment on each square yard of carpet that reflects its cost to recycle.
+California passed carpet legislation that went into effect January 1, 2020 (AB 729) that requires CARE to implement a differential assessment on each square yard of carpet that reflects its cost to recycle.
 The assessment funds the subsidies for collection, processing and recycling of carpet and carpet tile, along with technical assistance, drop-off site support and education/outreach.
 The April 1, 2023 increase is necessary to ensure this continued support of the carpet recycling industry in California.

 Differential assessments are based on two factors: